-Table 5-7 describes management measures to help support existing county programs.
-These measures were identified in consultation with the GWG and in consultation with local stakeholders.
-Fauquier and Loudoun county municipal codes require homeowners to pump-out their septic systems once every five years (Fauquier County 2016a; Loudoun County 2015).
-Proper septic system maintenance will prevent bacteria from reaching local waterways.
-Distributing proper maintenance guidelines and pump-out reminders can help remind homeowners of their obligations and prevent septic system failure.
+Table 5-6 describes management measures to help support existing county programs.
+These measures were identified to achieve necessary load reductions at the working group meetings, in discussions with local stakeholders, and in consideration of potential funding opportunities.
+Municipal codes in Fauquier and Loudoun counties require homeowners to pump-out their septic systems once every five years to prevent bacteria from reaching local waterways (Fauquier County 2016a; Loudoun County 2015).
+Distributing proper maintenance guidelines and pump-out reminders can inform homeowners of their obligations and prevent septic system failure.